-REST code samples for Azure Cognitive Search
+REST samples for Azure AI Search

-REST is the definitive programming interface for Azure Cognitive Search, and all operations that can be invoked programmatically are available first in REST, and then in SDKs.
+REST is the definitive programming interface for Azure AI Search, and all operations that can be invoked programmatically are available first in REST, and then in SDKs.
 For this reason, most examples in the documentation leverage the REST APIs to demonstrate or explain important concepts.

-REST samples are usually developed and tested on Postman, but you can use any client that supports HTTP calls, including the Postman desktop app.
+REST samples are usually developed and tested on Postman, but you can use any client that supports HTTP calls, including the Postman app.
 This quickstart explains how to formulate the HTTP request from end-to-end.

 |Quickstart||Source code for Quickstart: Create a search index using REST APIs.
 This article covers the basic workflow for creating, loading, and querying a search index using sample data.|

 |Tutorial||Source code for Tutorial: Use REST and AI to generate searchable content from Azure blobs.
 This article shows you how to create a skillset that iterates over Azure blobs to extract information and infer structure.|

 |Debug-sessions||Source code for Tutorial: Diagnose, repair, and commit changes to your skillset.
 This article shows you how to use a skillset debug session in the Azure portal.
 REST is used to create the objects used during debug.|

 |custom-analyzers||Source code for Tutorial: Create a custom analyzer for phone numbers.
 This article explains how to use analyzers to preserve patterns and special characters in searchable content.|

 |knowledge-store||Source code for Create a knowledge store using REST and Postman.
 This article explains the necessary steps for populating a knowledge store used for knowledge mining workflows.|

 |projections||Source code for Define projections in a knowledge store.
 This article explains how to specify the physical data structures in a knowledge store.|